crywolf/mkchlog/README.md

 # Mkchlog

 Changelog generator tool suitable for user-facing changelogs and based on experiences of existing projects.
+More info on rationale is provided in the **Explanation** section below.

 ## Overview